Good dog! Westminster dog show gets set to pick a winner

 “It’s amazing,” an emotional Ciaravino said.
 “I’m so proud of her.”

-Still to be chosen Wednesday evening are two more finalists: a terrier and a working dog (guard dogs, sled dogs and other big breeds).
+Still to be chosen Wednesday evening is one more finalist: a terrier.

-Hopefuls include Striker, a Samoyed that made it to the finals at Westminster last year and won his breed again on Wednesday morning.
-After topping the canine rankings last year, Striker has lately been hitting a few dog shows “to keep his head in the game,” said handler Laura King.

-“His charisma shows when he’s showing,” and he complains – vocally – when he’s not, she said.

-Monty, the giant schnauzer headed to the semifinals Wednesday night, is a son of the dog that won Westminster’s runner-up prize in 2018.
+Monty, a giant schnauzer that made the semifinals Wednesday night but didn’t advance further, is a son of the dog that won Westminster’s runner-up prize in 2018.
 Classified as a working dog, Monty enjoys yard work — which, to him, means presenting a football to be thrown while handler and co-owner Katie Bernardin’s husband, Adam, is mowing the lawn, she said.

-Another competitor, Ooma, had a smooth path Wednesday to the semifinals.
-She was the only Chinook that showed up.
+Another competitor, Ooma, was the only Chinook that showed up.
 The sled-pullers are the official dog of the state of New Hampshire, but they’re rare nationwide.

 “I would love to see a couple more” in the Westminster ring, said Ooma’s breeder, owner and handler, Patti Richards of West Haven, Vermont.
 “Without people who will show and breed, we’re in danger of losing our breed.”